stepan-karpov/a2a-agent-orchestrator/telegram-client/README.md

 The Telegram client acts as a bridge between Telegram users and the orchestrator service:

 - Receives messages from Telegram users
+- Provides an interactive start menu with quick access buttons for common topics
 - Sends messages to the orchestrator via gRPC (`SendMessage` RPC)
 - Polls task status until completion or failure
 - Returns the response to the user in Telegram

+## Features

+- **Interactive Start Menu**: Users receive a welcome message with inline keyboard buttons when they send `/start`
+- **Quick Access Buttons**: Pre-configured buttons for:
+  - About authors of this project
+  - About crypto
+  - About weather
+  - About news
+  - About football
+- **Specialized Agents**: The bot can route queries to specialized agents through the orchestrator
+- **HTML Formatting**: Supports Telegram HTML formatting in responses

 ## Project Structure